jmcerrejon/PiKISS/README.md

 ### [ HELP ME! ]

-**PiKISS** grow up according to users requests or I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
+**PiKISS** grows up according to users requests or I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
 If the project grow, **is up to you**.

 ## ESPAÑOL